Donate devices to help children learn from home

-The government is providing laptops, tablets and internet access to help children and families access remote education during the coronavirus (COVID-19) outbreak.
+The government is providing laptops, tablets and internet access to help children and families access remote education during the coronavirus (COVID-19) outbreak

-Laptops and tablets information
+Laptops and tablets from the government

 The Department for Education (DfE) is providing laptops and tablets to schools to help children and families access remote education during coronavirus (COVID-19).
 They’re also helping disadvantaged children who need an internet connection to get internet access.

-Internet access information
+Internet access from the government

 Children up to 16 years old or care leavers up to 25 years old may be eligible to receive FREE internet access from the government.
 This is open to students who don't have access to broadband at home.